-In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.
+In Kentucky, applicants looking to earn their GED diploma have the option to take the exam online or at an official GED testing center.

 Registration for the GED exam must be done online through the official GED website, GED.com.